-Strains are classified as Indica and sativa due to the rough similarities in the effects each group has.
+Strains are classified as Indica and sativa due to the rough similarities in the effects each group of cannabis strains has:

 These groups are often thought to help influence what effect particular cannabis strains will have on a person, and these categorisations typically affect the choices experienced users make when determining which product to buy.

 Generally, this is when people are in search of a particular effect over specific strains per se, although as we will discover later, there is much more to the impact felt from cannabinoids than just if the strain is a sativa, indica or hybrid…Whatever!

 Before we dive in deep, let’s iron out some basic biology: Cannabis has both female and male varieties across strains.

 However, in commercial operations, male cannabis plants are disliked due to their inability to produce high amounts of flower (and often with lower THC), which the female produces in spades.

 Let’s quickly recap how things occur in nature: